88-degrees/Book-of-Changes/e58d87sheng.md

 ###### p.
 160

-1.<a name="46.1"></a> The first SIX, divided, shows its subject advancing upwards with the welcome (of those above him).
+1.<a name="46.1"></a> The first `SIX`, divided, shows its subject advancing upwards with the welcome (of those above him).
 There will be great good fortune.

 > **䷭** changing to [**䷊**](e6b3b0tai.md)

 > Matching Line 1 in Adjacent Hexagram: [**䷬**](e89083cui.md#45.1)

-2.<a name="46.2"></a> The second NINE, undivided, shows its subject with that sincerity which will make even the (small) offerings of the vernal sacrifice acceptable.
+2.<a name="46.2"></a> The second `NINE`, undivided, shows its subject with that sincerity which will make even the (small) offerings of the vernal sacrifice acceptable.
 There will be no error.

 > **䷭** changing to [**䷎**](e8b0a6qian.md)

 > Matching Line 2 in Adjacent Hexagram: [**䷬**](e89083cui.md#45.2)

-3.<a name="46.3"></a> The third NINE, undivided, shows its subject ascending upwards (as into) an empty city.
+3.<a name="46.3"></a> The third `NINE`, undivided, shows its subject ascending upwards (as into) an empty city.

 > **䷭** changing to [**䷆**](e5b888shi.md)

 > Matching Line 3 in Adjacent Hexagram: [**䷬**](e89083cui.md#45.3)

-4.<a name="46.4"></a> The fourth SIX, divided, shows its subject employed by the king to present his offerings on [mountain Qí](https://en.wikipedia.org/wiki/Qishan_County).
+4.<a name="46.4"></a> The fourth `SIX`, divided, shows its subject employed by the king to present his offerings on [mountain Qí](https://en.wikipedia.org/wiki/Qishan_County).
 There will be good fortune; there will be no mistake.

 > **䷭** changing to [**䷟**](e68192heng.md)